TCP Server in Zig - Part 6 - Epoll

 from previous parts.
 We've also introduced an Epoll

 structure.
 The goal is to start creating some abstraction to eventually deal with having platform-specific implementations (i.e. using epoll on Linux and kqueue on BSD/MacOS).
-This abstration is incomplet, but it's a start and something we'll dedicate a whole part to.
+This abstration is incomplete, but it's a start and something we'll dedicate a whole part to.

 Appendix A - Code